IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) This can be used as an alternative to Visual Studio.
 Many of us also use it as our catch-all lightweight text/code editor.
 - [Azure for Students](https://azure.microsoft.com/en-us/free/students/) You will need to sign up for the free Azure student credits.
 This provides a place for us to deploy our application.
-  The course work will be cross-platform.
-However, in class the instructors will be working on Windows in both VSCode (for front end) and Visual Studio (for back end).
+  The coursework will be cross-platform.
+However, in class, the instructors will be working on Windows in both VSCode (for frontend applications and DevOps) and Visual Studio (for backend applications).

 ### Recommended